 Activities in Ubud are best enjoyed outside in the natural surroundings.
 The lush jungles and valley, rice fields, and incredible resort pools all add to the relaxing elements of Ubud.
 Ubud is also famous for its yoga, meditation, and health retreats.
 Ubud is Bali’s most famous area, and it is here you will experience the heart and soul of Bali.

-Tagallalang Rice Terrace: The most famous rice paddies in all of Bali and one of the most prominent sites in Ubud.
-Here you can hike and climb through the sprawling fields for epic jungle views, swing on famous Bali swings, and take photos in a Bali bird’s nest.
+Tegalalang Rice Terrace: The most famous rice paddies in all of Bali and one of the most prominent sites in Ubud.
+At the Tegalalang Rice Terraces, you can hike and climb through the sprawling fields for epic jungle views, swing on famous Bali swings, and take photos in a Bali bird’s nest.
 Arrive early in the morning to beat the crowds!

 Walk through the Sacred Monkey Forest: No trip to Ubud is complete without visiting the Monkey Forest– another one of Ubud’s top highlights.
 Take a walk through the jungle (wear bug spray!) as you observe, or can even feed the monkeys.
 Just make sure to hang tight to belongings like sunglasses and phones, as these cheeky monkeys are notorious thieves. 😉